Hesperian Health Guides

 • If she lives far away, can you teach her to do some of the pregnancy checkup herself?

 • How far is the maternity center, clinic, or hospital?
-Does she need to stay somewhere else near the end of her pregnancy to be closer to medical help?
+Does she need to stay nearby at the end of her pregnancy to be closer?

 • How can she get there quickly if she needs help?